نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Materials and Methods: In this study, 40 male Wistar rats with an average age of 12 weeks and a weight range of 200–220 grams were purchased and randomly divided into four groups: young adult control, aging induction control, young adult with interval training, and aging induction with interval training.
-To induce the aging model, for 8 weeks, two groups of rats received intraperitoneal injections of D-galactose daily, while the other two groups received normal saline.
-After aging induction, the high-intensity interval training protocol was conducted for 8 weeks.
-Each week included 3 training sessions, with each session consisting of 6 repetitions of 4 minutes of exercise at an intensity equivalent to 85–95% of maximal exercise capacity, followed by 3 minutes of recovery at an intensity equivalent to 40–50% of maximal exercise capacity.
-Forty-eight hours after the last training session, the hippocampal tissue was extracted from the rats' brains, and the levels of lactate transporters MCT2 and MCT4 were measured using the Western blot method.
-Data were analyzed using one-way ANOVA followed by Tukey’s post hoc test.
-Statistical significance was considered at P≤0.05.
+Materials and Methods: In this study, 40 male Wistar rats with an average age of 12 weeks and a weight range of 200–220 grams were randomly divided into four groups: young adult control, induced-aged control, young adult with HIIT, and induced-aged with HIIT.
+To induce aging, two groups of rats received daily intraperitoneal injections of D-galactose for 8 weeks, while the other two groups received normal saline.
+Following the induction of aging, an 8-week HIIT protocol was implemented.
+This protocol consisted of 3 training sessions per week, with each session including 6 repetitions of 4 minutes of exercise at 85–95% of maximum training capacity, interspersed by 3 minutes of recovery at 40–50% of maximum training capacity.
+Forty-eight hours after the last training session, hippocampal tissue was extracted from the rat's brains.
+Lactate transporter levels (MCT2 and MCT4) were measured using Western blot, and BDNF levels were assessed using ELISA Technique.
+Data analysis was performed using one-way ANOVA followed by Tukey's post-hoc test, with statistical significance set at p≤0.05.

 کلیدواژهها [English]